 - You could call them to get them out of harm’s way – such as traffic or a stray dog or even a hawk flying overhead.

 - You could call your birds to come for treats, snuggles (if you’re into snuggling your chickens, that is), checkups to make sure they are healthy,

 - … or just to show off how cool your chickens are to anyone that’s willing to watch.

 It is a lot easier to allow your chickens to free range if you are able to call them back to the coop when you need them to go back in.

 This means you can let them out at any part of the day you like – and call them to go back whenever you like.
 You don’t have to wait for dusk for your chickens to put themselves to bed.

 One caveat, if you just let them out, or if you just fed them, they may not be as likely to come right back.
 It might take a little bit of practice for you and your chickens to find the right balance.

 Not only do my chickens come when called, some will even follow the command to “Go to bed, chickens!”
 This will send them scrambling back to the chicken coop, ready to go inside.

-This is especially helpful when I need to put them to bed early, for example if a storm is coming or if I need to go out for the evening.
+This is especially helpful when I need to put them to bed early, for example, if a storm is coming or if I need to go out for the evening.

-The newer chickens are still learning the command, but I have no doubt that they will pick it up pretty quickly.
+The newer ones are still learning the command, but I have no doubt that they will pick it up pretty quickly.
 They enjoy the safety of the coop and sometimes we put food in there to reinforce what a wonderful place it is to be.